 From time to time, the Chief Inspector may publish a report highlighting, for example, specific safety problems, safety trends, or any other issues he feels should be brought to the attention of the maritime community and the public.
 The Chief Inspector of Marine Accidents produces an Annual Report which describes what he has done over the past year.

 The Chief Inspector of Marine Accidents is very conscious of the hurt and bewilderment that a marine accident causes to the families of victims.
 Inspectors make every effort to contact next of kin after an accident to explain their role.
-Once our investigation is complete, we give the next of kin our conclusions before we make them publicly available.
+Once the investigation is complete, we give the next of kin our conclusions before we make them publicly available.

 For further information about the Accident Investigation or for information about specific accidents, contact the Chief Inspector of Marine Accidents at the address below:

-Chief Inspector of Marine Accidents
+The Chief Inspector of Marine Accidents